 Not only is math a subject that kids find to be hard to understand, but also it’s a subject that is hard to enjoy.
 So how can you get your kids interested in learning?
 Tell them a riddle!

 There are a number of benefits to using brain teasers in the classroom, like for math.
-Not only can it help strengthen cognitive abilities and problem-solving skills, but it can also motivate kids to learn in a way that feels like they’re taking a break from traditional classwork.
+It helps strengthen cognitive abilities and problem-solving skills.
+And it can motivate kids to learn in a way that feels like they’re taking a break from traditional classwork.
 They can be great extra credit questions on a math quiz, too!

 Here are some easy riddles with their simple answers (some of them can be used as jokes too!).
 There are also some math puzzles and word problems that might be a bit more challenging.
-These puzzles might make learning math and using thinking skills a little bit more entertaining for students.
+These puzzles might make learning math and using thinking skills a little more entertaining for students.
 Don’t worry – the trickier puzzles will have a clue or a hint to help figure out the answer.

 What did the triangle say to the circle?